panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 For example, having two arrays `[1, 2]` and `[5, 6]`, then merging these arrays results in `[1, 2, 5, 6]`.

-In this post, you'll find 3 ways to merge arrays in JavaScript: 2 immutable (a new array is created after merge) and 1 mutable (items are merged into an array).
+In this post, you'll find 3 ways to merge arrays in JavaScript: 2 immutable (a new array is created after the merge) and 1 mutable (items are merged into an array).

 ## 1. Immutable merge of arrays

 ### 1.1 Merge using the spread operator

-If you want to know one but good way to merge arrays in JavaScript, then you should remember the merge using the spread operator.
+If you want to know one but a good way to merge arrays in JavaScript, then you should remember the merge using the spread operator.

 Write inside the array literal two or more arrays prefixed with the spread operator `...`, and JavaScript is going to create a new array containing all the items of the arrays: